w3f/polkadot-wiki/docs/learn/learn-DOT.md

 ## Kusama Tokens

 Kusama tokens are not freely distributed.
-Obtain them via the [claims process](https://claim.kusama.network/), [Treasury](./archive/learn-treasury.md), or the open market.
+Obtain them via the [claims process](https://claim.kusama.network/) (if you had DOT at the time of Kusama genesis), [Treasury](./learn-polkadot-opengov-treasury.md), or the open market.

 ## Polkadot Mainnet DOT